nogodan1234/nxcli/README.rst

 Usage
 -----

-It is strongly recommended to be careful when you do VM delete operation or power-off operation to prevent undesired outcome in production
+It is strongly recommended to be careful when you do 10.
+VM delete operation or 9.
+Power-off operation to prevent undesired outcome in production

 .. code-block:: bash